-The target user data is spool image data in the HDD and Flash memory, filing image data on the HDD, and the address book data on the HDD.
-The target TSF data is confidential file passwords and the administrator password in the HDD.
+The target user data is spool image data on the HDD, filing image data on the HDD, and the address book data on the HDD.
+The target TSF data is confidential file passwords on the HDD and the administrator password in the Flash memory.